mkristian/jbundler/Readme.md

 # jbundler #

+* the DSL mimics the one from bundler
+* you can use maven like version declaration or rubygems/bundler like version ranges
+* it locks down the versions like bundler inside "Mvnfile.lock"
+* you can declare jar dependency within a rubygems using the requirements directive of the gem specification. jbundler will include those jar dependencies into its classpath
+* on the first run everything get resolved, any further run just the setup of classpath is done (without any maven involved)
+* it integrates nicely with bundler when Bundler.require is used

+## get started

 just add it as **first** entry in your *Gemfile* (pending since no gem is released)

 ```gem 'jbundler'```